-This salad is full of super healthy ingredients.
-It is an upside-down version of the traditional.
+This healthy taco salad recipe is full of super charged ingredients.
+It is an upside-down version of the traditional taco.
 Use chopped romaine and cilantro as the base, not a pile of chips.
 This saves you hundreds of nutrient-sparse calories in exchange for nutrient packed herbs and greens.

 As far as the health benefits, did you know that cilantro is a natural way to detoxify the body from heavy metals (found in many species of fish and packaged foods)?
 Cilantro is also high is iron, magnesium, and many phytonutrients.
 Tomatoes provide lycopene and vitamin C, a natural immunity booster.
 When possible, please source organic corn chips to reduce your exposure to genetically modified corn.